 Navigation: The main objective of the Android Auto companion app is distraction-free driving and navigation.
 Android Auto supports Google Maps, Waze, and other applications that guide you to reach your destination even if you don’t know the route.
 Many have tested and Android Auto has better navigation than Apple CarPlay.
 Well, it may vary in different regions.
 The navigation includes Routes, Real-time alerts, parking, charging stations, or anything that you can find in Google Maps.

-Google Assistant: This is one of the main features of the Android Auto which allows users to enjoy all Android Auto features without lifting their hands from the steering wheel.
-Even some Cars have an inbuilt button in the steering wheel to launch Google Assistant and Siri.
-As you know Google Assistant is used worldwide and understands many languages easily that makes it special.
+Google Assistant: This is one of the main features of Android Auto which allows users to enjoy all Android Auto features without lifting their hands from the steering wheel.
+Even some Cars have an inbuilt button on the steering wheel to launch Google Assistant and Siri.
+As you know Google Assistant is used worldwide and understands many languages easily which makes it special.